 - Grated or shredded parmesan cheese can be used instead of shaved.

-- An instant-read thermometer takes the guesswork out of cooking chicken to the correct internal temperature (165°F).
+- An instant-read thermometer (affiliate link) takes the guesswork out of cooking chicken to the proper internal temperature (165°F).
 I seriously don’t cook meat, prepare warm water for yeast doughs, or make homemade candy without it.

 - 2 lbs boneless skinless chicken cutlets (8 cutlets)